Top 41 Motivational Speakers Who Can Energize Any Sales Team

 “Never, ever give up.”

-Nyad is living proof that success is met by believing in those words: She is the only person to swim from Cuba to Florida without a shark cage.
-She was 64 and it was her fifth attempt.
-She focuses on motivation, perseverance and staying focused on your dreams.
+Nyad is living proof of those words: She is the only person to swim from Cuba to Florida without a shark cage.
+She was 64 years old, and it was her fifth attempt.

 Connie Podesta